 The beauty of a trans woman playing herself on camera translates into the naturalness and organic representation that the community yearns for.
 “When you want to play a drunk person, you must try to pretend you are not drunk,” Rie quips.
 “Drunk people in real life pretend they are not drunk but when sober people play drunk they go all out, full Devdas”.

 Unlike Made In Heaven, most shows tend to treat their trans characters as objects of novelty and brutalise them or subject them to tragic endings in a half baked attempt to spread awareness about transphobia, suicides and gender based violence in our country.
 A similar fate befell the character of Kukoo (played by cis actor Kubbra Sait) in Netflix India’s first original Sacred Games, who falls for the mafia mastermind Ganesh Gaitonde (played by Nawazuddin Siddiqui) before taking her own life.
-When asked about whether she thought a trans woman should have gotten the role, Kubbra retorted that she is an actor and , it wouldn’t be expected for a real cloud to be cast for the role.
+When asked about whether she thought a trans woman should have gotten the role, Kubbra retorted that she is an actor and if someone asks her to play a cloud, it wouldn’t be expected for a real cloud to be cast for the role.